TimoKramer/datahike/doc/schema.md

 Datahike supports both approaches which can be chosen at creation time but can not be changed afterwards.

-Have a look at the `core`-namespace in the `examples/store-intro` folder for example configuration and transactions.

 ## Schema-on-read

 By inheriting most of the code from